 Fewer people, fewer crowds

 Some might say fewer tourists, but I think it’s fewer people, period.
-Sometimes you can have an entire place to yourself with no locals, much less the tourists.
+Sometimes you can have an entire place with fewer locals and fewer tourists.
 We experienced this on our first visit to Yellowstone.
 We all but had the place to ourselves.

 A word of caution here.
 Some people find this one isolating and want to be within the crowds.

 Maximize Your Time Off

-As mentioned above, off-season in some countries is the peak season in others.
-For example, if you’re an American and you travel to Norway over Thanksgiving.
-Not only will it be inexpensive, but you will also use little of your precious time off.
+As mentioned above, the off-season in some countries is the peak season in others.
+For example, if you’re an American, travel to Norway over Thanksgiving.
+Not only will it be inexpensive, but you will also use a little of your precious time off.

 Because you will have a broad array of times to choose from, fewer tourists to contend with you will save time!
 Saving time means you can add more to your itinerary or relax more.

 The fewer people, the shorter the lines.
 For me, this one is even more important than saving some money.
 We live in Orlando, and while not theme park crazy, we won’t touch one unless it’s entirely off-season.
 It is especially true if it’s Disney, where average lines can be more than two hours during peak season.
-What’s the point in this?
+What’s the point of this?
 It’s not just theme parks.
 All major attractions have lines – I’ll pass, thanks!

 The Local Experience

 We’ve been fortunate.
 In Montana, while visiting off-peak, we had a plethora of snow, but the snow activities were closed because it was “off-season.”
 Guess what, and the locals lent us their snowmobiles to snowmobiles.
 Yep, you read that right.
-All we said is where can we rent, and they insisted we “borrow.”
+All we said was where can we rent, and they insisted we “borrow.”

 The locals also called us to notify us of a moose that was paddling in a local river.
-I had expressed my wish list, and they went out of their way to make sure I experienced as much as possible.
+I had expressed my wish list, and they went out of their way to ensure I experienced as much as possible.
 If it were busy, I would have been just another traveler.